hdl-registers/hdl-registers/doc/sphinx/rst/user_guide/toml_format.rst

 * Supports comments in file.
 * Supports hexadecimal and binary integer values, with optional underscore separator.
 * Clear and readable handling of multiline strings.
-* Duplicate ley is an error.
+* Duplicate key is an error.
 * Fewer control characters compared to XML and JSON.
 * Very fast Python parser available.